-Medicare Part G is one of the most common plans chosen between Medicare beneficiaries.
-It offers all of the same benefits as Plan F. The only difference is Plan G doesn’t cover your Part B deductible.
+Medicare Supplement Part G is one of the most common plans chosen between Medicare beneficiaries.
+The correct term is Plan G, but many new to Medicare refer to the Plans as Parts.
+Plan G offers all of the same benefits as Plan F. The only difference is Plan G doesn’t cover your Part B deductible.
 Thus, making this plan more affordable to some Medicare beneficiaries.

 Parts A & B pay for many health care services and supplies, but not all.
 Since not all expenses are covered, there are gaps in your medical insurance coverage.